nudt-bioinfo/ParaHAT/README.md

 -t: the number of threads used for multi-thread running.
 [1]
 ```

+## Single Node Benchmark Tools

+The WFA alignment library used in the single-node experiments includes two versions: WFA-basic and WFA-adap.
+WFA-basic performs exact alignment with a recall of 100%, while WFA-adap uses an approximate algorithm, which may result in slight recall loss.

+In our original manuscript, both the CPU and GPU versions of WFA used the WFA-adap implementation, as it offers faster execution.
+If WFA-basic is used for exact alignment, its results are consistent with those produced by the KSW2 library, with both achieving 100% recall.

 ## Citations

 Xia Z, Yang C, Peng C, et al. Fast noisy long read alignment with multi-level parallelism[J].
 BMC bioinformatics, 2025, 26(1): 1-31. https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-025-06129-w